 A number of U.S. federal agencies require the submission of skin irritation and/or corrosion data, including the Consumer Product Safety Commission (cosmetics and household products), the U.S. Environmental Protection Agency (industrial chemicals and pesticides), the U.S. Food and Drug Administration (pharmaceuticals and medical devices), and the U.S. Department of Transportation (corrosive materials that are shipped).

-Rabbits’ backs are shaved and a test substance is applied to their skin.
+In skin irritation and corrosion tests, rabbits’ backs are shaved and a test substance is applied to their skin.
 The site is covered with a gauze patch for up to four hours, after which the patch is removed and the remaining substance wiped away.
-A wound is allowed to develop at the site for up to 14 days, and the degree of skin damage is then assessed.
-A chemical is considered to be an irritant if it causes reversible skin lesions, such as inflammation, that heal partially or totally by the end of the observation period.
+A wound is allowed to develop at the site for up to 14 days, and the degree of skin damage is assessed.
+The rabbits may experience inflammation, ulcers, and bleeding.
+Animals are not required to be provided with pain-relieving drugs during these prolonged processes.

 Despite years of use, animal-based skin irritation and corrosion tests have produced highly variable results and are generally poor predictors of human-skin reactions.
 For example, a comparison of data from rabbit tests and four-hour human-skin patch tests for 65 substances found that 45% of classifications of chemical-irritation potential based on animal tests were incorrect.